 |We selected Consumer, which opens a description of the collection, highlights, and recent updates.
 Clicking on Data brings us to the data sets.|

-WebPlotDigitizer lets you automatically grab data from an image and export the data directly to Plotly.
-With Plotly you can recreate an interactive version of the graph, easily stylize your work, and even analyze the data.
+WebPlotDigitizer lets you automatically grab data from an image and export the data directly to Chart Studio.
+With Chart Studio you can recreate an interactive version of the graph, easily stylize your work, and even analyze the data.

 Let’s say, for example, you’re reading this Mother Jones article on the rising strength of hurricanes.
-The source of this data is an academic paper we don’t have access to, but WebPlotDigitizer can grab the data and send it Plotly.
+The source of this data is an academic paper we don’t have access to, but WebPlotDigitizer can grab the data and send it Chart Studio.

 |The first step is to save a copy of the image (or take a screen shot).
 Then open WebPlotDigitizer’s App.
 Click on File, and then Load Image.
 Upload your saved image.|